thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 Program structure
 -----------------

-Programs and frameworks in swift consist of declarations (functions, variables, types) that are (optionally) defined in possibly nested namespaces, which are nested in a component, which are (optionally) split into subcomponents.
+Programs and frameworks in language consist of declarations (functions, variables, types) that are (optionally) defined in possibly nested namespaces, which are nested in a component, which are (optionally) split into subcomponents.
 Components can also have associated resources like images and